 This heavily used part of the trail is home to a doggie off-leash area, and recently has completed a renovation to improve the park which includes several series of rain gardens, a set of exercise equipment, upgraded drinking fountains, and a new restroom facility.
 There are now a couple of great spots for Fido to cool down in Lady Bird Lake during Austin’s hot summer!

 Everyone loves watching the colony of 1.5 million Mexican free-tailed bats fly out at dusk from under the Congress Avenue Bridge.
-This natural sight to behold is a staple of the Austin experience.
-The Trail Foundation (TFF) is currently in the process of replacing the old wooden bridge under Congress Avenue to provide a safer experience for Trail-users as well as a viewing platform to observe the bats.
-So, stay tuned – there is always more happening at the trail!
+This natural sight to behold is a staple of the Austin experience from March-October.
+The Trail Foundation (TFF) recently replaced the old wooden bridge under Congress Avenue to provide a safer experience for Trail-users as well as a viewing platform to observe the bats.

 TTF is committed to protecting and enhancing the special central green space and 10.1 mile Trail that makes Austin a great place to live.
 TTF works in cooperation with the Austin Parks and Recreation Department to close the gap between what the City can provide and what the trail deserves.